jenkinsci/mesos-plugin/README.md

 > NOTE: If you want to build against a different version of Mesos than
 > the default you'll need to update the `mesos` version in `pom.xml`.
-> It is recommended to use the same/compatible version as the one your
+> You should use the same (**recommended**) or compatible version as the
-> Mesos cluster is running on.
+> one your Mesos cluster is running on.

 ### Installing the plugin ###

-Go to 'Manage Plugins' page in Jenkins Web UI and manually upload and install the plugin.
+Go to 'Manage Plugins' page in the Jenkins Web UI and manually upload and install the plugin.

 Alternatively, you can just copy the plugin to your Jenkins plugins directory